snapshot-labs/snapshot-hub/README.md

 2. Copy [`.env.example`](https://github.com/snapshot-labs/snapshot-hub/blob/master/.env.example), rename it to `.env` and set a value for these config vars:

-- `DATABASE_URL`: The database connection string.
+- `HUB_DATABASE_URL`: The database connection string.
 You will need to run your own MySQL database or use a Cloud service like [JawsDB](https://jawsdb.com).
 - `RELAYER_PK`: This is the private key of the hub.
 The hub counter-sign every accepted message with this key.

 3. Create the database schema